Last modified: Nov 19, 2022, 05:56 (UTC+03:00)

 You can find out more from https://www.aboutcookies.org/

 Fraud prevention.
-With help of cookies we can obtain information about security of your computer and web browser used to access to DSBCF Site or DSBCF Account and to detect harmful or illegal use of DSBCF Services.
+With help of cookies we can obtain information about security of your computer and web browser used to access to DNBCF Site or DNBCF Account and to detect harmful or illegal use of DNBCF Services.

-There are other technologies used by us to track your activity on the site or DSBCF Account portal.
+There are other technologies used by us to track your activity on the site or DNBCF Account portal.

 Web beacons (web pixels) are small graphics helping to understand browsing activity, track conversion and optimize ads.
-These graphics files are downloaded when you visit the site or DSBCF Account portal.
+These graphics files are downloaded when you visit the site or DNBCF Account portal.

 You can delete and disable cookies using the settings of your browser.
 You can find out more about how to manage cookies from the following links: